All That Man Is—David Szalay

-[So far I have read two of the nine parts of this book.
-I am reading a couple of parts at a time, writing about these before reading on.
+[I read two or three parts at a time of the nine parts of this 2016 book.
+I wrote about these before reading on.
 Spoiler alert: If you read this running commentary, you will find out everything that happens in the book as I read it.]

 5 May 2026